The Urbanaut® Monorail

 1. Foundation: a) Standard spread concrete type

-b) Standard Pile Foundation
+b) Standard pile foundation

-2. Width at surface: 1.2m (4.0ft) wide slab (with center rail)
+2. Width at surface: 1.2m (4.0ft) wide concrete slab (with center rail)

-4. Height of elevated beam way (normal): 1.0m (40in) + guide rail = 0.5m (20in)
+4. Height of elevated beam way (normal): 1.0m (40in) + guide rail = 0.4m (15in)

-5. Length of spans: 30m (100ft) to 45m (150ft) depending on system
+5. Length of spans: 30m (100ft) to 45m (150ft) depending on local

 6. Minimum clearance height under beam and cantilevers: 4.5m (15ft)